valencik/mastersAPSC/documents/thesis/thesis.md

 The process starts by randomly choosing $k$ points, ${x_1, ..., x_k}$ to be the centroids of a cluster.
 Iterate over each object $x$ and assign it to a cluster $c$ based on the minimization of some parameter; for now, Euclidean distance.
 The new centroids are now computed and the process is repeated until cluster stability is achieved.
-The goal is to minimize the total sum of squared errors between the centroids and all objects (see equation {@eq:kmeans}).
+The goal is to minimize the total sum of squared errors between the centroids and all objects (see Equation @eq:kmeans).

 $$
 J(C) = \sum^K_{k=1} \sum_{x_i \in c_k} \left| x_i - \mu_k \right| ^2